Muhammad Kassim Slamat

-Muhammad Kassim Slamat (born 8 August 1997), or simply known as Kassim Slamat, is an Indonesian professional footballer who plays as a defender or midfielder for Liga 2 club Putra Delta Sidoarjo.
+Muhammad Kassim Slamat (born 8 August 1997), or simply known as Kassim Slamat, is an Indonesian professional footballer who plays as a defender or midfielder.
 Previously, he played for Persikabo.
 He is also a member of Indonesian Army.

 Club career

 TIRA-Persikabo

 As a member of Indonesian Army, he joined the club which is owned by the Indonesian National Armed Forces, TIRA-Persikabo (now: Persikabo 1973), in 2017 to play in Liga 1.
 He spent his time at TIRA-Persikabo for 3 seasons.

 Persiraja

 The newly promoted club, Persiraja Banda Aceh, confirmed that Muhammad Kassim Slamat will play for them to compete in 2020 Liga 1.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 PSPS Riau

 In 2021, Kassim signed a contract with Indonesian Liga 2 club PSPS Riau.
 He made his league debut on 6 October against Semen Padang at the Gelora Sriwijaya Stadium, Palembang.